 Beyond my new, sunny disposition, I've also gotten fed up with the YA genre.
 I've read and written so much of it over the past several years that I am just burned out.
 And it's really bad when an author can't stand the genre she's best known for.
 That's why my new brand is focused in style and theme but leaves a little wiggle room when it comes to sub-genre or intended age range.

-As Emlyn, the characters I wrote were real to me–very real.
+With my pen name, the characters I wrote were real to me–very real.
 I know they felt real to readers too, because I often heard about their desire to “reach through the pages and slap” my characters.
 Yes, they were frustratingly real.
 Characters from Farsighted were self-indulgent, wishy-washy, quick to anger, and rude.
 Characters from Torn Together were detached, depressed, and just plain cold.

 And while my characters were well-developed and real, many had a hard time relating to them.
 For readers who could relate, the reading experience often stopped being an escape and forced them to confront very real and painful demons–myself included.
 Which brings us to…

 I couldn't write while I was pregnant, and exhaustion was not the culprit.
-I tried working on both my Darby Davenport novella follow-up and Pitch, the third book in the Farsighted series.
+I tried working on both my romance novella follow-up and Pitch, the third book in the Farsighted series.
 Both made me cry, shake, and feel sick.
 Both gave me nightmares.
 My romance made me blush, and I was afraid even to let my husband read it, let alone my mother or my fetus!

 I thought of giving up writing forever, since I clearly couldn't do it anymore.
 It took me a while to realize that I didn't have to give up my craft, I just had to make something different.